Work CasGo

 120 trip records reviewed

 Internal logs surfaced the patterns: most delays traced back to operator onboarding gaps and no live status visibility during active runs.
+The data confirmed what the persona sessions revealed.

 12-week design process — Discovery through Delivery